stlab/better-code/better-code/src/chapter-3-errors.md

    }
    ```

-2. Something your function uses can itself report a failure:
+2. Something your function uses can itself report a runtime error:

    ```swift
    extension Array {